 Jump-Start Your Packing Process While Making Your Home More Appealing To Buyers By Decluttering

-- The pantry is definately one place most buyers are sure to look.
+- The pantry is definitely one place most buyers are sure to look.
 Throw away all outdated items and organize it.

 - Organize closets and open up as much space as possible.